-Paavola saw a positive force at work, and her only focus quickly became the network, because it was something she wished had existed when she was studying.
+Paavola saw a positive force at work, and her sole focus quickly became the network, because it was something she wished had existed when she was studying.

-Paavola is not alone in working with Teknikkvinnor, which besides being a network has nowadays turned into a limited company.
+Paavola is not alone in working with Teknikkvinnor, which besides being a network has now turned into a limited company.
 Two partners continuously work with the development of the company, and Paavola acts as an adviser.
-However, her focus is her work at Scania in a role that has a lot of variety.
+However, her focus is her work at Scania, in a role that has a lot of variety.

 Her job is a brand-new role, which allows her to focus on where she wants to go with it rather than what she has done in the past.

 “It’s an enormous benefit to combine the traditions that come with a big industry with innovative thinking,” she says.
 The fact that her role was going to be brand new was a big reason for her wanting to come back to Scania.
 The kind of work Maria Paavola does is something that has existed at passenger car manufacturers for several years.
 The ISO26262 safety standard is now also applicable to heavy vehicles, meeting demands for an international, common standard for vehicles that focuses on systems that are critical for electricity.
 In short, it’s a way of making something that's safe even safer.